16 January 2020

 Q: What are the new features that users will be most interested in?

 By supporting v1.1’s new HDR-BT mode, which is an even more efficient double data rate transport, MIPI I3C can be operated over multiple lanes.
-So now, instead of topping out around 25 MHz, you can get close to 100 MHz just simply by adding additional lanes for the various supported data transport modes.
+So now, instead of topping out around 25 Mbps, you can get close to 100 Mbps just simply by adding additional lanes for the various supported data transport modes.
 If you want to get more speed, you don't need more advanced GPIOs (general purpose input/outputs), more advanced protocols or faster timing.
 Rather, you can double the speed by extending from two wires to three wires.
 The incumbent interfaces were not natively designed with any concept of this multi-lane use.